International Women’s Day 2021

 Roxann Cooke

-Consumer Banking, JP Morgan Chase
+Consumer Banking and Wealth Management, JP Morgan Chase

-“I have a few formal and informal mentors, but the one who influenced me the most personally is my late grandmother, Ina Smith,” Roxanne said in an interview with the Boston Business Journal.
+“I have a few formal and informal mentors, but the one who influenced me the most personally is my late grandmother, Ina Smith,” Roxann said in an interview with the Boston Business Journal.
 “She was an entrepreneur who owned a grocery store and a seamstress business in Jamaica and taught me some valuable lessons that I remember vividly.
 She would have customers come in who didn’t have the ability to pay and they would give her an IOU and she would never bat an eye.
 I learned so much about customer service and managing and building relationships and caring for customers and community.
 She taught me how to be compassionate.”

 Kathrin Knauf